RedHatRanger/RHCE9Vagrant/rhce-practice-questions/11_hosts_yml_(MEDIUM).md

 11. Download file "http://content.example.com/Rhce/myhosts.j2"

   1) myhosts.j2 is having the content:
-   - 127.0.0.1 localhost.localdomain localhost
+       127.0.0.1 localhost localhost.localdomain localhost4 localhost4.localdomain4
-   - 192.168.0.1 localhost.localdomain localhost
+       ::1 localhost localhost.localdomain localhost6 localhost.localdomain6

   ii) The file should collect all node information like ipaddress,fqdn,hostname
        and it should be same as /etc/hosts file, if playbook is run on all the managed nodes it must store in /etc/myhosts.

 Finally /etc/myhosts should like as below:
-127.0.0.1 localhost.localdomain localhost
+127.0.0.1 localhost localhost.localdomain localhost4 localhost4.localdomain4
-192.168.0.1 localhost.localdomain localhost
+::1 localhost localhost.localdomain localhost6 localhost.localdomain6

 172.28.128.100   control.example.com   control
 172.28.128.101   node1.example.com     node1